 5. Location and Time: The best time to shoot any outdoor portraits is normally 2 hours after sunrise or 2 hours before sunset; this is true at any time of the year.
 When it comes to picking the location for your portraits, I love shooting engagements in locations that mean something to my clients!
 Where you met, where you got engaged, your favorite place to spend time together, or even your home are all great options.
 If none of those options work out, we’ll work together to choose the perfect location for the look you want.

 6. Hair, Makeup & Ring: Some brides opt to have their makeup and hair trial done right before their engagement session so that they can see what their makeup will look like in pictures before the wedding day – I highly recommend this!
 Not only are you going to want to get a trial run of your hair and makeup done before your wedding day anyway, but it’s also fun and it will make you feel that much more beautiful and confident for your engagement shoot.
 If you want to do your own makeup, make sure you apply your eye makeup a little heavier than normal for your pictures.
 Last, but not least, I will be taking ring shots.
 So pay a visit to your favorite jeweler for a quick cleaning, that will make it really SHINE!
+Speaking of polish…a small detail that can make a big difference is having your nails camera ready for those ring shots too!

 I hope these tips were helpful!
 If you are still feeling unsure about your engagement session, please reach out – I’d be happy to answer your questions and help you prepare in any way I can.